Ski Tour Höji Sulegg

 Recommended for: Anyone who trades comfort for the view.

-From the Lobhörner to Lake Brienz: A ski tour with stunning views, varied ascents, and an epic descent.
+From the Lobhörner to Lake Brienz: A ski tour with stunning views, varied ascents, and an epic ski descent.

 Itinerary